-The NWCG Aircraft Dispatch Form PMS 250 (also known as a TARO or Knee Board), is the only authorized dispatch form to be used and is required for all non-local (outside of the ordering dispatch area) requests for the following:
+The NWCG Aircraft Dispatch Form PMS 250 (also known as a Knee Board or TARO), is the only authorized dispatch form to be used.
+It is required for all local and non-local (outside of the ordering dispatch area) incident requests for the following:

-- Airtanker, Leadplane, and ASM requests in initial attack, extended, and complex incidents. - Helicopters and Air Attack requests in initial attack or upon request of the sending unit or the GBCC. - For resources coming from outside the GACC (or leaving the GACC), contact the GBCC to obtain a copy of the form.
+- Airtanker, Leadplane, and ASM requests for initial attack, extended, and complex incidents. - Helicopters and Air Attack requests for initial attack, upon request of the sending unit or the GBCC. - For resources coming from outside of the GACC (or leaving the GACC), contact the GBCC to obtain a copy of the form.

-If multiple aircraft are being ordered, or they are ordered within reasonably close timeframes of each other, one submission of the form to the GBCC or an adjacent neighbor dispatch will suffice.
-This form provides many benefits over the IROC resource order for both dispatch and the aviation community such as readability of incident locations, elevations, frequencies, hazards, contacts, and flight following information.
-An IROC request must then follow to the sending dispatch office as soon as practical.
+If multiple aircraft are being ordered, or if they are ordered within reasonably close timeframes of each other, one submission of the form to the GBCC or to a neighboring dispatch office will suffice.
+This form provides beneficial information to the dispatch and aviation communities, such as readability of incident locations, elevations, frequencies, hazards, contacts, and flight following information.
+An IROC request to the sending dispatch office must follow as soon as practical.

-Neighborhood Agreement and Knee Board
+Neighborhood Agreement and Aircraft Dispatch Form